List of Saved by the Bell characters: Maxwell Nerdstrom

 Nerdstrom (portrayed by Jeffrey Asch) is a rich nerd (appearing in two episodes in seasons 2 and 4) who is Violet Bickerstaff's boyfriend and treats her rather poorly, although he does buy her a gold-plated pocket protector.
 His poor treatment of her is one of the factors in her becoming Screech's girlfriend.
 While most of the nerds comport themselves with a bumbling dignity at most, Nerdstrom goes above and beyond, behaving as a pompous, stuck-up geek.
 He defeats Zack in a game of poker, but gets his comeuppance in the end.
 Perhaps Maxwell's most noted accomplishment at Bayside is mistakenly kissing Screech's dog, "Hound Dog" believing him to be Jessie, to everybody's delight.
 He is later humiliated when Screech pointed out that Maxwell kissed his dog and tells Maxwell to stay out of Violet's life.

 Ox

 Ox (Troy Fromin) is a member of the Bayside football team and an archetypal "dumb jock" (appearing in nine episodes in seasons 3 and 4) who pals around with Slater when Slater is without his friends.
 Despite being a jock, he dates a female nerd, and is often shown to be gentler and more sensitive than his size and oafish behavior would suggest.
 He is among the students who get drunk senior year at the toga party.

-Fromin played a completely different one-shot character named "Skud", an thuggish biker with a smoking habit, in "No Hope With Dope".
+Fromin played a completely different one-shot character named "Skud", a thuggish biker with a smoking habit, in "No Hope With Dope".